zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/interacting-functions.md

 - Overspend on the cost of the Kitty and ensure that the balance is reduced appropriately
 - Breed a Kitty and check that the new DNA is a mix of the old and new

-After all of these actions, confirm that all users have the right number of Kitties, the total Kitty count is correct, and any other storage variables are correctly represented
+After all of these actions, confirm that all users have the right number of Kitties, the total Kitty count is correct, and any other storage variables are correctly represented.

 :::note Congratulations!

 You've successfully created the backend of a fully functional Substrate chain capable of creating and managing Substrate Kitties.
 It could also be abstracted to other NFT-like use cases.
-Most importantly, at this point in the tutorial you should have all the knowledge you need to start creating your own pallet logic and dispatchable functions.
+Most importantly, at this point in the tutorial you should have all the knowledge you need to start creating your own pallet logics and dispatchable functions.
 :::

 ## Next steps